Train services across the Lake District and Cumbria

 Furness Line / Cumbrian Coast Line.

 The Furness Line and The Cumbrian Coast Line form a continuous route from Lancaster in the south to Carlisle in the north, following the Cumbrian coast much of the way.
 There is some wonderful scenery making the train ride an attraction of its own.
-It also stops at many towns and villages along the way including; Grange over Sands, Cark (Holker Hall), Ulverston, Dalton in Furness (South Lakes Safari Zoo), Barrow in Furness, Broughton in Furness, Ravenglass, Whitehaven, Workington, Maryport, Carlisle.
+It also stops at many towns and villages along the way including; Arnside, Grange over Sands, Cark (Holker Hall), Ulverston, Dalton in Furness (South Lakes Safari Zoo), Barrow in Furness, Broughton in Furness, Ravenglass, Whitehaven, Workington, Maryport, Carlisle.
 Frequent trains daily.
 Not all trains do the whole route.
 Services connect with the west coast main line at Lancaster and Carlisle.
 Operated by Northern Rail.

 Settle to Carlisle Line.